Hingham Women's Club

 Hingham's decision at Town Meeting 2019 to ban single-use plastic bags was a huge step forward in terms of reducing plastic waste in our community.
 Cleaner Greener Hingham is now taking on plastic water bottles with a proposed bylaw banning the sale of non-flavored, uncarbonated water in single-use plastic bottles under one gallon.

-24 communities have already banned the sale of single serve plastic water bottles:
+24 communities have banned the sale of single serve plastic water bottles:

 Aquinnah, Arlington, Bourne, Brewster, Brookline, Chatham, Chilmark, Concord, Eastham,